 Market expansion will drive innovation in esports certification options.
 Besides providing online platforms to match coaches to students, entrepreneurs could develop coaching training programs — even game- or genre-specific, complete with sections on marketing, social media management, psychology, etc.

 According to Josh Chapman, “One of the biggest spaces where I see a ton of room for growth is the amateur scene — high school and college/university.
 It’s so bad today; there is no system, no infrastructure to get kids from primary school up.
 It just doesn’t exist.”

 He calls this the “path to pro” — and entrepreneurs who develop one for the growing number of would-be esports stars will win big.

 The pressure to squeeze in endless hours of gaming can take a huge physical and mental toll — and esports stars are burning out.

-Lindsey Migliore, the “Gamer Doc,” is looking to bring gamer health and wellness to the mainstream.
-She is one of the first of many medical professionals and brands to focus on the space, which presents numerous opportunities:
+Lindsey Migliore, the “Gamer Doc,” brings gamer health and wellness to the mainstream.
+She is one of the first medical professionals and brands to focus on the space, which presents numerous opportunities, such as:

 The negative effect of these substances on both physical and mental health is well documented.
 There is a dire need for healthier alternatives.

 Entrepreneurs could leverage the growing adaptogenic trend and provide healthier energy drinks that incorporate compounds like L-theanine, marketed specifically to gamers.